azalea-rs/azalea/azalea/src/_docs/performance.md

 ## Compilation options

-An easy win is to enable LTO (not thin LTO) by putting the following line in your `Cargo.toml`:
+An easy win is to enable LTO (not thin LTO) by putting the following lines in your `Cargo.toml`:
 ```toml
 [profile.release]
 lto = true